MikeMugu/Zukini/README.md

 Same thing here, your passing in the property name you want to retrieve.
 If the property has not been remembered yet, a PropertyNotFoundException will be thrown.

+#####TestId
+I find it handy to have a UniqueID that I can use to reference my tests and that stays consistent throughout the test.
+I use it to do things like name screenshots.
+As such, there is a TestId automatically available on the property bucket.
+Simply reference with PropertyBucket.TestId.
+I also exposed this as a protected Step Definition property, so within a step definition, you can simply call this.TestId.

+Screenshots are also named using the TestId to make matching them up a bit easier.

 ###Pages
 Okay, getting down to the nitty gritty here.
 Page classes are a common pattern for keeping tests from becoming brittle, annoying, and downright unmaintainable.
 There are numerous blogs and articles out there about the subject so I will not go into why this is a good pattern here but I will give you some resources to check out, starting with CheezyWorld.
 When I started with Cucumber, I used CheezyWorlds blog as a map on how to implement a good page object pattern and it turned out pretty well.
 He has a series of blogs on the subject starting here: http://www.cheezyworld.com/2010/11/09/ui-tests-not-brittle/.
 I would reccommend checking it out, when you are done reading the first article, click the 'Next Article' link.
 Repeat until the articles are no longer talking about Cucumber and UI Tests.